Tracking for React Native SDK

 Don't initialize the SDK after deleting the customer.
 Depending on your configuration, initializing the SDK could trigger an upload of any locally stored events, which may unintentionally recreate the customer profile in Bloomreach Engagement using the stored customer IDs.

-To prevent this, invoke stopIntegration() immediately without initializing the SDK:
+To prevent this, call clearLocalCustomerData() without initializing the SDK:

-This results in all previously stored data being removed from the device.
-The next SDK initialization will be considered a fresh new start.
+This removes all previously stored data from the device without uploading it.
+The next SDK initialization is considered a fresh new start.

 Stop the already running SDK